jotego/jtdsp16/README.md

 ROM      | pc, pt                | x
 external | pt                    | x

+Originally in DSP16A, AB pins were 3 stated.
+Because AB in this implementation can only be used with the pt register, bits AB[15:12] are low when the external memory is not accessed.
+When pt is used to access the external memory AB[15:12] will not be zero.
+So peeking AB[15:12] is a way of determining that an external access has occured.

 # The Cache

 The cache does not accept instructions that alter the program flow or that take two memory words (i.e. the long immediate instruction).